leanprover/lean4/doc/macro_overview.md

 from the elaborator.
 As you can see, the process of macro parsing and expansion is interleaved with the parsing and elaboration of non-macro code.

+By default, macros in Lean are hygienic, which means the system avoids accidental name capture when reusing the same name inside and outside the macro.
-By default, macros in Lean are hygienic, but hygiene can be disabled with the option `set_option hygiene false`.
-Readers can learn more about hygiene and how it's implemented in the official paper and supplement linked at the top of this guide.
+Users may occasionally want to disable hygiene, which can be accomplished with the command `set_option hygiene false`.
+More in-depth information about hygiene and how it's implemented in the official paper and supplement linked at the top of this guide.

 ## Elements of "a" macro (important types)